xiphonics/picoTracker-manual/content/pages/instruments.md

 TODO: screencap

-When entering the import screen, the current folder is the library root folder `samplelib`.
+When entering the import file browser, the current folder is the library root folder `/samples`.
 All samples (`.wav` files) in that folder are listed.

-Use Up/Down to select a sample and the Play button to start/stop preview playback of the sample.
+Use the `[UP]` and `[DOWN]` arrow keys to navigate through the list of available sample files and subdirectories, subdirectories are indciated with a `/` prefix.
+Press [EDIT] to enter a subdirectory, you can go back to the parent directory by navigating to the `/..` entery and pressing [ENTER].
+Press [PLAY] to audition the currently selected sample wave file.
+To import the currently selected wave file press [ALT]+[PLAY].

-LT+Play to import the currently selected sample and RT+Left to exit out of the Import Dialog back to the Instrument Screen.
+At any time, you can return to the instrument screen from the sample file browser by pressing [NAV]+[LEFT].

-Note: While there is no fixed limit for the number of files per sub-directory, exceding 96 sub-directories and/or 354 files per directory is likely to cause picotracker to potentially crash.
-Also please note that while FAT formatted sdcards can support upto *256* characters per filename, Picotracker only supports upto **128** and with only **ASCII** characters.
+*Note:* While there is no fixed limit for the number of sub-directory levels, there is a maximum of **256** files per directory.
+Also please note that while FAT formatted sdcards can support upto *256* characters per filename, picoTracker only supports upto **128** character file names and only with **ASCII** characters.

-### Supported file formats
+### Supported sample file formats

 ## MIDI